 Venture with me to view the life of American Burying Beetles, then I will tell you the story behind what you are about to see.
 Mother Nature never ceases to amaze me!

 An Interesting Look at the American Burying Beetle

 As it turns out, American Burying Beetles, which live underground, bring the carcasses of small rodents and birds into their dens to feed larvae.
 Both male and female beetles share the job of feeding their upcoming offspring and will fight each other for the carcasses.
 Winner takes all!
 Once the battle is won, males and females work together to bring the prey home.
 They bury the carcasses in order to conserve their ‘stash’ so others cannot benefit from the feed.

 These amazing beetles proceed to build a hole beneath the carcass where they cover the remains in anti-fungal and antibacterial secretions.
 In so doing, the beetles cause the fur to be removed and it is used as components to build their nest.
-Burying beetles help to feed the larvae, which are capable of feeding themselves, by eating the flesh, then regurgitating the fluids onto the larvae.
-(Yuck!)
-The body of the carcass is formed into a ball creating a crypt where the females lay their eggs.
+American Burying Beetles help to feed the larvae, which are capable of feeding themselves, by eating the flesh, then regurgitating the fluids onto the larvae.
+The body of the carcass is formed into a ball, creating a crypt where the females lay their eggs.
 The larvae then mature inside the ‘crypt’, much like a protective tomb.

 These critters may never make themselves known to you until you happen upon Mother Nature working her underground magic.
 She sure surprised me!

 Were you aware of the American Burying Beetle before reading this hub?